kwtki/how-to-download-from-gigafile/readme.md

 # Download Pictures

-If you have a laptop, please use laptop to follow.
-It's much easier to download if you ue wider screen.
+If you have your laptop, please use the laptop to follow.
+It's much easier to download if you use wider screen.

 ## Japanese & English